-For SII purposes, the Company's protection business includes life insurance obligations that fall into two of the defined Solvency II lines of business:
+For SII purposes at 30 June 2018, the Company's protection business includes life insurance obligations that fall into two of the defined Solvency II lines of business:

 - i.
 Other Life Insurance ("Other Life") - ii.
 Health insurance similar to Life ("Health SLT")